-This definition was adopted in 1989 by FAO, according to the FAO Trainer's Manual, Vol. 1, "Sustainability issues in agricultural represented by monocultures and mono-animal operations4 and has driven agriculture out of the balance needed for long term sustainability.
+1.4 Progress in agriculture worldwide over the last 50 years has been measured mostly on a scale of efficiency (Holloway, 2007), which required the adaptation of measures to increase productivity: mainly the mechanization and simplification of agricultural systems.
+This mechanization and simplification is represented by monocultures and mono-animal operations (Ericksen, 2008) and has driven agriculture out of the balance needed for long term sustainability.
 The driving factor in the development of this industrialized and efficient agricultural system was to minimize the uncertainties in and lower the costs of production by applying assembly-line mechanisms to simplify the materials (plant or animal varieties, soil amendments for nutrient needs, etc) and processes (harvesting, weed control, etc) so they could be controlled with the greatest accuracy.
-In order to maximize the production - and therefore availability - of food, the industrialization of agriculture attempts to minimize uncertainties of weather and the resultant production yield with the introduction of external inputs (fertilizers, pesticides, etc) and mechanization of harvesting.
-Essentially, by ignoring the ecological aspects of agriculture.
+In order to maximize the production - and therefore availability - of food, the industrialization of agriculture attempts to minimize uncertainties of weather and the resultant production yield with the introduction of external inputs (fertilizers, pesticides, etc) and mechanization of harvesting, and by essentially ignoring the ecological aspects of agriculture (Ericksen, 2008).